btrfs/btrfs-workflow/group-development.md

 [https://github.com/btrfs/linux](https://github.com/btrfs/linux)

-We are going to use two branches
+We are going to use one main branch

 - `for-next`: This is code that needs testing and will go into the next merge window.
- - `for-linus`: This is the code that needs to go to Linus in the next pull request.
-When we get close to the merge window `for-next` will become `for-linus`.

 Generally speaking developers will be checking things into `for-next` unless they're urgent fixes that need to go into Linus quickly.